 Ballet Kelowna subscribers receive a subscriber-only discount on tickets to the Royal Winnipeg Ballet's highly acclaimed production, Going Home Star - Truth and Reconciliation, March 29 + 30, 2016, a deeply moving ballet that represents the many stories, both told and untold, by survivors of the Indian residential school system.
 Going Home Star - Truth and Reconciliation is choreographed by Mark Godden (Angels In The Architecture, Dracula), in collaboration with acclaimed author Joseph Boyden (The Orenda, Three Day Road), associate producer Tina Keeper and with the guidance of the Truth and Reconciliation Commission and members of the Aboriginal community.

-All performances take place at the Kelowna Community Theatre.
+Kelowna performances take place at the Kelowna Community Theatre, 1375 Water Street.